Federal CARES Relief Act

 I saw this money on my student account.
 Does this mean my Oakton Community College account balance has been paid off?

 No. Distribution of federal CARES Act funds is made directly to students and not applied by the College toward any outstanding balances that may still be owed by the student.
-As such, receipt of these funds does not indicate the recipient has satisfied their financial obligations to Oakton for any debts incurred during the spring 2020 term or any terms prior.
+As such, receipt of these funds does not indicate the recipient has satisfied their financial obligations to Oakton for any debts incurred during the spring, summer, or fall 2020 term or any terms prior.
 Please check your current account balance to determine what you may still owe.

 Is money received from the CARES Act considered taxable income?